 BigDigits multiple-precision arithmetic source code

-BigDigits is a library of multiple-precision arithmetic routines written in ANSI C to carry out large natural number calculations as required in cryptography calculations.
+BigDigits is a free library of multiple-precision arithmetic routines written in ANSI C to carry out large natural number calculations as required in cryptography calculations.
 This code has been built using the algorithms in Knuth Vol 2 and Menezes as the primary references.
-New version 2.1 released 23 August 2006: see New in Latest Version below.
+New New version 2.6 released 31 March 2016: see New in Latest Version below.
+2020-04-08: If using on a 64-bit non-Windows platform, check the Errata below.

-This library includes the classical multiple-precision arithmetic algorithms from Knuth: add, subtract, multiply and divide.
-It also includes modular multiplication, exponentiation and inversion; number theory functions such as greatest common divisor; the Rabin-Miller Probabilistic Primality Test procedure from FIPS-186 and ANSI X9.42 to show that a large integer is probably prime; and other utilities to manipulate and handle multiple-precision numbers.
+The BigDigits library includes the classical multiple-precision arithmetic algorithms from Knuth: add, subtract, multiply and divide.
+It also includes modular multiplication, exponentiation and inversion; bit manipulation; number theory functions such as the greatest common divisor and Jacobi symbol; the Rabin-Miller Probabilistic Primality Test procedure from FIPS-186 and ANSI X9.42 to show that a large integer is probably prime; and other utilities to manipulate and handle multiple-precision numbers.

 Contents